antelle/electron-evil-feature-patcher/README.md

     - `--remote-debugging-port`
     - `--js-flags`
 - format message breakage: `something` => `some%sing`
     This causes segmentation fault when it's passed to `printf`, so even if we reach this place, the process crashes instead of starting debugging.
+It's the way we prevent initiating debugging with `SIGUSR1`.
     - `DevTools listening on ...`
     - `Debugger listening on...`
 - Electron fuses: